codebian/shift/README.md

 ## How-To

 1 .
 First you need to extract all the chemical shift from MD trajectory (or PDB files).
-You need at least to specify a PDB directory or a topology and a dcd file (**don't forget to rename all the special residues like HS[EDP] to HIS**).
+You need at least to specify a PDB directory or a topology and a dcd file (**don't forget to rename all the special residues like HS[EDP] to HIS in the topology file, because SHIFTX+ won't recognize them**).
 Prediction from PDB files will use only one processor, so you don't have to use MPI.
+On the contrary, to predict all the chemical shift from MD trajectories I recommand you to use MPI (knowing that SHIFTX+ is not the fastest man alive), especially if they are very long (> 100000 frames).
 ```bash
 mpiexec -np 4 python shift.py -t topology.psf -d traj.dcd
 ```